Leite-Nuno/Leite-Nuno/README.md

       - Big Data & Cloud Technologies
 - 💞️ Collaboration - I'm open to collaborating on Data Science projects, especially those involving machine learning, predictive analytics, and data visualization.
 If you have an interesting project, feel free to reach out!
 - 📫 How to reach me : nunorsleite@gmail.com
-- ⚡ Fun fact: The Mona Lisa has no eyebrows.

 <!---